wallarm/product-documentation/docs/latest/installation/oob/ebpf/helm-chart-for-wallarm.md

 * Node name
 * Container name

 All filters are applied together using the AND logic, except for those with multiple values specified using a comma.
-Filters with multiple values are processed based on the OR logic.
+Filters with multiple values are processed based on the OR logic. - it is not a truth !!!

 Here is an example of the `filters` parameter: